Brigitta Callens

-Brigitta Callens (born 28 September 1980 in Oudenaarde, East Flanders, Belgium) was Miss Belgium 1999 and her country's representative to Miss World 1999.
+Brigitta Callens (born 28 September 1980 in Oudenaarde, East Flanders, Belgium) is a Belgian therapist, instructor and beauty pageant titleholder who was crowned Miss Belgium 1999 and her country's representative to Miss World 1999.

 Brigitta "Gitta" Callens was born in Oudenaarde, a small town in the Flemish Ardennes.
 She was a ballerina for 8 years when she was a young girl.

 She spent her childhood in Oudenaarde and moved to Ghent, during her teens to study languages.